isabella232/dynamic-media-classic.en-1/help/dynamic-media-classic-desktop-app.md

 * macOS X 10.10 or newer.
 * Windows 7 or newer.

-## Fixes in the latest version 20.20.2 {#latest-fixes-desktop-app}
+## Fixes in the latest version (20.21.1) {#latest-fixes-desktop-app}

+* Sign in issues due to timeout resulting in the following message: *This user might be assigned to the group(s) without permission.
+Please contact your administrator.*
+* Viewer presets get duplicated with each incorrect password attempt.
+* Desktop application becoming unresponsive due to a large amount of assets in the root folder.
+(Fixed on Windows; working as desired on macOS.)

+## Fixes in the previous version (20.20.2) {#latest-fixes-desktop-app}

 * No limitation on the number of files that you can upload through the desktop app user interface for both macOS and Windows.
 * No need to sign out of the desktop app to switch between companies.
 * Ctrl+V for paste operation now works on Windows.
-* In the future, when a new version of the desktop app is released, users will be notified within the desktop app itself.
+* In the future, when a new version of the desktop app is released, users will be notified within the desktop app itself. -->

 ## Download and install the latest Adobe Dynamic Media Classic desktop app on macOS or Windows {#installation-dmc-app}